bduggan/raku-duckie/docs/lib/Duckie.md

 Register a user-defined scalar function that calls a Raku subroutine once per input row.

 `&function` receives one argument per declared parameter and must return a single value of the declared return type.

+**Thread safety note**: see [register-table-function](register-table-function) — registering any UDF switches the connection to single-threaded mode to prevent MoarVM panics from DuckDB worker threads invoking NativeCall callbacks.

     $db.register-scalar-function('raku-upper',
       params   => ['VARCHAR'],